 Islamic Relief works directly or in partnership with other international relief agencies.
 Aid items are usually ordered ordered through local suppliers to ensure efficiency and to keep the costs low.
 Depending on the security of the situation and the location, supplies are mainly transported into safe areas.

 Islamic relief is a faith-inspired Islamic organisation.
-Inspired by Islamic values, we believe we have a duty to help those in need, regardless of race, political affiliation, gender or belief.
+Inspired by Islamic values, we believe we have a duty to help those in need.
+We do not discriminate based on race, political affiliation, gender or belief.

-Generally, Islamic Relief does not encourage sending people from Australia to help in disaster situations as we usually have experienced teams on the ground ready to respond in an efficient and effective manner, and serve the needs of people on the ground.
+Generally, Islamic Relief does not encourage sending people from Australia to help in disaster situations.
+We usually have experienced teams on the ground ready to respond in an efficient and effective manner.
+Thus, ensuring they serve the needs of people on the ground.
 Also, we don’t want to endanger our supporters by sending them to disaster affected or high-conflict areas.

 However, we do closely monitor the progress of all emergency projects overseas that regional desks.
 In some cases, IRAUS sends delegates to attend and observe emergency response interventions.

-Around the world, children living in poverty are placed into orphanages even when they have a living parent or relative, because their carer fears they will be unable to provide a good life for the child.
+Around the world, children living in poverty are placed in orphanages, even when they have a living parent or relative.
+Because their carer fear they will be unable to provide a good life for the child.
 Yet in an orphanage, a child is deprived or parental love, family support and a community to belong to.

-Islamic Relief’s Alyateem Child Sponsorship provides a caring and beneficial alternative.
-By providing a fixed and consistent funding amount on an ongoing basis, we help carers feels confident in their ability to provide the child in their care with security, ensuring children are raised within vital family structures.
+Islamic Relief’s Orphan Care Sponsorship provides a caring and beneficial alternative.
+By providing a fixed and consistent funding amount on an ongoing basis, we help carers feels confident in their ability to provide the child in their care.
+Thus, ensuring security and vital family structures for the child they support.

 By sponsoring a child, you are ensuring they are able to stay in the best place for them- their family.